icerpc/icerpc-csharp/examples/HelloCore/README.md

-# Hello
+# HelloCore

-The canonical "Hello World" example implemented using IceRPC.
-It illustrates how to send a request and wait for the response.
+Another "Hello World" example, this time implemented using the IceRPC core API--without Slice or generated code.
+It illustrates how to send a request and wait for the response with the core API.

 For build instructions check the top-level [README.md](../../README.md).